Jarosz96/PowerBI_Himalaya/README.md

 - `Ekonomi.xlsx`: Excel data file used in the PowerBI project.
 - `Avdelningar.xlsx`: Excel data file used in the PowerBI project.
 - `Backgrounds.pptx`: Backgrounds for this project.
-- `ReportPreview_HKV.pdf`: Backgrounds for this project.
+- `ReportPreview_HKV.pdf`: Static preview for this project.

 ## Getting Started